 - Want to continue using your steering wheel audio controls with the new stereo?
 You'll need a special adapter.

 What's the next step?

 And don't hesitate to give us a call if you have any questions (1-888-955-6000).
-Before you know it, you'll be riding around enjoying your music library on the perfect digital media receiver.
+Before you know it, you'll be riding around enjoying your music library on the perfect car stereo.